nesterrovv/software-engineering-basics/README.md

 4. **test** — run the project's junit tests.
 Before running the tests, you need to build the project (build target).
 5. **xml** — validation of all xml files in the project.
 6. **report** — in case of successful tests, saves the junit report in xml format, adds it to the git repository and commits.

+## Lab work #4 — variant 1439
+**Task:**

+**1. For your program from [laboratory work #2](https://github.com/nesterrovv/web-programming/lab2) in the discipline "Web-programming", implement:**

+* An MBean that counts the total number of points set by the user, as well as the number of points that are out of scope.
+In case the user made 3 "misses" in a row, the designed MBean should send a notification about this event.
+* An MBean that defines the average interval between user clicks on the coordinate plane.

+**2. Use the JConsole utility to monitor the program:**

+* Take readings of the MBean classes developed during task 1.

+* Determine the names of all threads that run when the program starts.

+**3. Use the VisualVM utility to monitor and profile the program:**

+* Plot the MBeans developed in Task 1 over time.
+* Determine the name of the class whose objects occupy the largest amount of JVM memory; define a custom class in which instances these objects reside.

+**4. Use the VisualVM utility and the NetBeans IDE, Eclipse, or Idea profiler to isolate and fix performance issues in the program.
+Based on the results of localization and elimination of the problem, it is necessary to draw up a report, which should contain the following information:**

+* Description of the identified problem.
+* Description of ways to eliminate the identified problem.
+* A detailed (with screenshots) description of the algorithm of actions that made it possible to identify and localize the problem.

+The student must ensure that the process of searching and locating the problem can be reproduced at the request of the teacher.